dyussekeyev/SafeFileScan/README.md

 - `logs/`: Directory for storing logs.
 - `uploads/`: Directory for storing uploaded files.

+## Contribution

+Contributions are welcome!
+Please fork this repository and submit a pull request with your improvements.

 ## License

-This project is licensed under the License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.